Farzinsvi/Biomedical_Final/README.md

 purpose of gaining hands-on experience, an additional feature of “Mouse control” was added for the user to control the real mouse cursor using the selected joints.

+# Results and Discussion

+The average time to complete the practice session with the nose joint was around 50 minutes.
+On the other hand, the movement of the real mouse cursor using the selected joint presents a proof of concept.
+However, there is a need for improvements in terms of stability parameters which will enable the cursor to move in a smooth manner.
+This experiment was conducted twice by two different participants and on two different laptops.
+The technical specs of both laptops are as follows:

+1. Intel Core i5-6300U @ 2.40GHz with 8GB RAM
+2. 11th Gen Intel(R) Core(TM) i5-1135G7 @ 2.40GHz (8 CPUs), ~2.4GHz and 8 GB RAM

+One of the future works with this interface could be to assess the feasibility of a user controlling a mobile robot, robotics manipulator or even a wheelchair in a Gazebo simulation through their joint movement.
+In addition, the real mouse cursor can also be controlled using the IMU sensor in smartphones as a proof of concept.
+The eye-tracking capability of Hololens could also be utilized for the purpose of achieving a finer cursor movement.
+In this case, the Hololens displays the interface in augmented reality and the user controls the pointer using their eyes.
+This could potentially lead to an efficient AR-based BoMI interface.

 # UBUNTU installation steps: